ajie-eriksholm/Eardrum-segmentation/README.md

 TotalSegmentator is executed using the `head_glands_cavities` task.

-The centroids of the:

-- Right auditory canal
-- Left auditory canal

-are extracted from the segmentation output.

-The midpoint between both auditory canals is computed and used as the reference point for head cropping.
+The centroids of the left and right auditory canals are extracted from the segmentation output.
+The midpoint between both canals is then calculated and used as the reference point for head localization.

 ### Head ROI Extraction

-A fixed-size head ROI is extracted around the ear midpoint while preserving the original scan resolution.
+A fixed-size head ROI is cropped around the ear midpoint while preserving the native scan resolution.

-This reduces computational requirements while retaining all anatomical structures needed for subsequent landmark detection and alignment.
+This step reduces computational cost while retaining all anatomical structures required for subsequent processing stages.

 ---